-C402.1.2.1 Methods of determining U-, C-, and F-factors.
-Where assembly U-factors, C-factors and F-factors and calculation procedures are established in ANSI/ASHRAE/IES 90.1 Appendix A for opaque assemblies, such opaque assemblies shall be a compliance alternative provided they meet the criteria of Table C402.1.2 and the construction, excluding cladding system on walls, complies with the applicable construction details from ANSI/ASHRAE/IES 90.1 Appendix A. Where U-factors have been established by testing in accordance with ASTM C1363, such opaque assemblies shall be a compliance alternative provided they meet the criteria of Table C402.1.4.
-The R-value of continuous insulation shall be permitted to be added to or subtracted from the original tested design.
-Air spaces used for assembly evaluations shall comply with Section C402.2.7.
+- ci = Continuous Insulation, NR = No Requirement, LS = Liner System. - a.
+Where assembly U-factors, C-factors and F-factors are established in ANSI/ASHRAE/IES 90.1 Appendix A, such opaque assemblies shall be a compliance alternative where those values meet the criteria of this table, and provided that the construction, excluding the cladding system on walls, complies with the appropriate construction details from ANSI/ASHRAE/IES 90.1 Appendix A. - b.
+Where U-factors have been established by testing in accordance with ASTM C1363, such opaque assemblies shall be a compliance alternative where those values meet the criteria of this table.
+The R-value of continuous insulation shall be permitted to be added to or subtracted from the original tested design. - c.
+Where heated slabs are below grade, below-grade walls shall comply with the U-factor requirements for above-grade mass walls. - d.
+"Mass floors" shall be in accordance with Section C402.1.3.4. - e.
+These C-, F- and U-factors are based on assemblies that are not required to contain insulation. - f.
+"Mass walls" shall be in accordance with Section C402.1.3.4. - g.
+Swinging door U-factors shall be determined in accordance with NFRC-100. - h.
+Garage doors having a single row of fenestration shall have an assembly U-factor less than or equal to 0.44 in Climate Zones 0 through 6 and less than or equal to 0.36 in Climate Zones 7 and 8, provided that the fenestration area is not less than 14 percent and not more than 25 percent of the total door area.

-C402.1.2.1.1 Tapered, above-deck insulation based on thickness.
-For tapered, above-deck roof insulation, area-weighted U-factors of non-uniform insulation thickness shall be determined by an approved method.